pariterre/PianOptim/README.md

 - Should we model the force from key?
 Using an exponential to simulate the bed of the key?
 Free time?
 - Should we have a dynamic model of the sound?
 Artificial intelligence?
 Free time?

-### Fingers are way too lights
+### Fingers are way too light

-- This may cause (and probably is causing) problems when inverting the dynamics (reason why forced to use COLLOCATION?)
+- This may cause (and probably is causing) problems when inverting the matrix when computing the dynamics (reason why forced to use COLLOCATION?)
-- Is this relevent for the question we are trying to answer?
+- Is this even relevent to keep fingers for the question we are trying to answer?